krussll/etsysimplicity/about.md

 ## Royal Recognition

-Although not an officially recognised society we feel her royal Highness Queen Elizabeth would appreciate our search for truth.
+Although not an officially recognised society we feel Her Royal Highness Queen Elizabeth would appreciate our search for truth.